 With that in place, you should be able to save back your Photoshop CC file to be opened in CS6, or even lower versions (as this demonstration of moving from CC to CS5 shows)… You can even make changes to a CC file in an older release of Photoshop, and then later bring it back into CC with everything present, active, and intact.

 In fact, many people don’t realize it but Photoshop’s common file format specification is openly published so that other tools can read, view, or save .PSD files, even third-party software (for example, free utilities like XnView)… But if you ever run into any difficulties, you can always save your image as a .tif file – TIFF is a universal 16-bit format that all versions of Photoshop (and many other programs) can import, and its biggest advantage is that it will preserve layers, just as the native .PSD file can.

-Photoshop CC now streamlines your life when moving around between different computers with the sync settings feature.
-And since CS6, upgrading or changing releases has also been easier thanks to the the new capability to share and migrate presets from older Photoshop versions going as far back as CS3.
+Since CS6, Photoshop CC streamlines your life when moving around between different computers with the Preset Migration feature.
+Upgrading or changing releases is also easier thanks to this new capability to share and migrate presets from older Photoshop versions going as far back as CS3.